 An expert’s evidence should express an independent view that is both objective and, if necessary, critical of arguments put forward by his or her instructing party.

 Before accepting instructions, an expert witness must make appropriate checks to ensure s/he is not precluded from acting because of a conflict of interest.

-There appears to be increasing requirements by instructing parties for experts to have immense subject matter expertise, and demonstrate they have undertaken formal expert witness training.
+There appear to be increasing requirements by instructing parties for experts to have immense subject matter expertise, and demonstrate they have undertaken formal expert witness training.